Former Good Schools Guide writer and education adviser, Suzie Oweiss, gives her verdict...

 1

-Coombe Girls' School
+Coombe Girls' School, New Malden

-Incredibly over-subscribed with around 900 applicants for 210 places in Year 7 with very little movement in other years.
 Located in a residential area with plenty of greenery, this national teaching school was converted into an academy in 2012.

-Headteacher, Mrs Walls has worked hard at making the school one of the top in SW London.
-Instilling confidence in girls is one of the key elements.
-Academically, the school excels as it does in sport and the arts.
 In 2016, 88% of students achieved 5 GCSEs at A*-C, including English & maths.
 At A levels, 75% achieved A*-C with many going to top universities.

 -